 Sure enough, the day after we arrived, the first kid came down with a fever.
 This time, it was RSV, which is dangerous for 6-month-old babies.
 Our entire trip was spent taking care of sick kids and trying to catch up on sleep when we had a second.

 We went through bad colds, RSV, the flu, and even Hand, Foot and Mouth (thankfully, the baby didn’t get that).
 By March, I was so exhausted I couldn’t remember my name.
 Good thing I took some pictures, because I don’t remember much from that winter.

 I researched anything that could decrease sick days in daycare and preschool kids.
 I read so many abstracts.
 We had dabbled in making homemade elderberry syrup, but it clearly wasn’t cutting it.
+What really are the best vitamins for toddler’s immune system?
 Here’s what ended up changing things around for our family in addition to trying to serve as many veggies and a healthy diet as I could.

 Always talk to your medical provider about giving supplements to your kiddo.
 I do not give medical advice here – these are some ideas for you to explore and research on your own.

 In some studies, kids who received certain probiotic supplements tended to have less sick days than kids who did not receive the supplement.
 For most kids, probiotics are safe.
 Of course, if your child has an immune dysfunction or other condition, talking to a pediatrician before giving any supplements is a good idea.

 You can get probiotics from a lot of sources.
 Yogurt, keifer, fermented foods like fresh pickles or sour kraut (in the refrigerated section of the grocery store), kombucha, or others.
 These are great when they are consumed regularly.
 Honestly, trying to get my kids to eat enough of these foods to make a difference wasn’t something I had energy for.
 I needed something easy and reliable.
 I needed the best probiotic for children that I could find.